guihkx/flatpak-app-notes/README.md

 ## TODO

-- [x] Proper support for the autostart feature.
-(Done: https://github.com/nuttyartist/notes/pull/345)
-- [ ] Once the above is done and a new version is released, get rid of `flatpak-autostart.patch`.
 - [x] Check with upstream developers if `io.github.nuttyartist.notes` is their preferred app id.
 (Done: https://github.com/nuttyartist/notes/pull/345#issuecomment-1253394408)
 - [x] ~~Use a better screenshot, preferably one taken on Linux.~~ (Done: The one I'm already using was taken on Linux, sorry)
 - [ ] Find a volunteer who's willing to [submit](https://github.com/flathub/flathub/blob/master/CONTRIBUTING.md) Notes to Flathub and maintain it.
 If you're interested, just do it!